Xilinx/mlir-air/AIRConversionPasses.md

 #### Options
 ```
--output-prefix   : File name prefix for generated AIE modules.
-Set to /dev/null for no output.
-Set to '-' for stdout (default).
 -row-offset      : The default start row for any herds without 'y_loc' attribute.
 -col-offset      : The default start column for any herds without 'x_loc' attribute.
 -emit-while-loop : Emit a while(1) around the herd code in generated AIR.core ops.